weiro-9-w7/jmockit-study/ReadMe.txt

 The project will show jmockit some features.

 We will show following features :

     1. Mock method, you can refer to com.study.jmockit.cae1.
+    2. How to mock static method
+    3. How to mock constructor
+    4. How to mock constructor with param
+    5. How to mock static block
+    6. How to mock different return value for a method
+    7. How to mock interface without implements (undo)
+    8. How to mock exception (undo)
+    ...

 1.1 常用注解